ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 renader, is compelled to spend in
 reducing to readable condition
 manuscript that ofRl tite writers
-themseles would be puzzled to read.-
+themseles would be puzzled to read.-A
 </td></tr></table>

 ---